JoshMiles/tccsite/docs/Cases/P02 Case of Susann Smith/90-99 Miscellaneous/01 Script.md

 Susann, that day, used her time away from her kids to catch up with some of her friends.[^56]

+That Sunday, she spoke with a friend from Germany over the phone before heading to choir practice.[^57]

+After which Susann met up with her friend Ani to go to see Music Man in Seattle.[^58]

+Susann and Ani had met up at the theatre, the 5th Avenue Theater, and settled into their seats ready for the show to start at 7pm.[^59] [^60]

+After the show, Susann dropped Ani back off at her home and then returned to The Smith House sometime before 10:30pm.[^61]

+It had been at around this tame time that one of Susann's neighbours, a Mr Buckley, returned back home with his daughter and saw Susann standing outside the front of The Smith House.[^62]

 ## Crime